ChrisRichardMiles/M5-Walmart-Sales-Prediction/README.md

 # M5-Walmart Sales Prediction
 This is a case study of the [M5 competition](https://www.kaggle.com/c/m5-forecasting-accuracy), which is a hierarchical time series competition hosted on kaggle.
-The purpose of this repository is to document my journey in solving the problem posed by the M5 competition.
-Although I have no direct partners in this project, all competition participants who contributed during the competition deserve credit for my work be
+The purpose of this repository is to document what I have learned and implemented while competing in the M5 competition.
+In terms of a data science project, this repository will focus on building models.

+### A note about using others ideas and code
+I am making this while the competition is ongoing, and my goal is build the best model that I can.
+Therefore I must learn how to implement useful techniques as quickly as possible.
+To that end, I study papers, discussions, other competition solutions, public discussions and kernals posted on the M5 kaggle comptetition page.
+I borrow many ideas and techniques from others, but I will always cite them.
+When I find code that I find useful, I study it until I understand it fully enough that I can recreate on my own without looking at it.
+Therefore this repository is not a representation of what I could build from scratch at the beginning of the comptetion, but a collection of the ideas and techniques that I have internalized and attempted to advance.